Canadian Law Programs (LLB or JD)

 Canadian Law Professors

-The Bond Law School employees Canadian lawyers/professors to teach the Canadian law classes at Bond.
+The Bond Law School employs Canadian lawyers/professors to teach the Canadian law classes at Bond.
 Currently fulfilling that role is Assistant Professor Lisa Bonin.
 Prior to joining Bond, she practiced as a litigator at a leading national law firm in Toronto.
 In addition to being licensed in Ontario, Lisa is admitted as a solicitor in the Australian states of New South Wales and Queensland.
 Lisa holds an LLB from Osgoode Hall Law School, a BA from the University of Toronto and is now completing her Doctor of Legal Science (SJD).

 From time to time, we also host distinguished Canadian legal professionals and academics to guest lecture and co-teach in our Canadian course offerings.